ppy/osu-wiki/wiki/Help_Centre/en.md

 If you are not using any of the above, then you will need to send in a support ticket, as your connection has likely been blacklisted in error.

 Tor or networks associated with the Tor relay will not connect to the game servers for the most part.
-This is to avoid malicious use.
+Although we neither condemn nor endorse the use of Tor, we enforce this policy to avoid any potential bad actors using Tor.

 #### I became supporter but my name isn't yellow in-game!